 A fundamental goal of the United Nations ("UN") is to protect human rights in the world.
-The UN has facilitated treaties among member states, conventions, and declarations to achieve this goal.
-While the UN has worked closely in the area of human rights, "there were no international treaties solely directed to persons with disabilities until ratification of the CRPD."
-Other treaties sought to protect the rights of people with disabilities by including a non-discrimination clause.
-This clause typically provides that "state parties guarantee that the rights recognized in the treaty will be exercised without distinction of race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status."
-12
+The UN has facilitated treaties among member states, conventions, and declarations to achieve this goal.10 While the UN has worked closely in human rights, "there were no international treaties solely directed to persons with disabilities until ratification of the CRPD."11 Other treaties sought to protect the rights of people with disabilities by including a non-discrimination clause.
+This clause typically provides that "state parties guarantee that the rights recognized in the treaty will be exercised without distinction of race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status."12

 International recognition and protection of the rights of people with disabilities has evolved over the last century through a series of treaties, charters, and policies.
 These include the United Nations Charter, United Nations Universal Declaration on Human Rights ("UDHR"), and United Nations Sustainable Development Goals ("SDGs").
 Internationally, disability law is addressed in the context of human rights and is interpreted broadly to be included in UN human rights treaties such as the International Covenant on Economic, Social and Cultural Rights ("CESCR"), the International Covenant on Civil and Political Rights ("ICCPR"), the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment ("CAT"), the International Convention on the Elimination of All Forms of Racial Discrimination ("CERD"), the Convention on the Rights of the Child ("CRC").
-Each of these instruments addresses aspects of disability.
-Protection for disability rights culminated in the adoption of the United Nations Convention on the Rights of Persons with Disabilities ("CRPD").
+Each of these instruments addresses aspects of disability.13 Protection for disability rights culminated in the adoption of the United Nations Convention on the Rights of Persons with Disabilities ("CRPD").

-The United States is a member of the UN and is one of the five permanent members of the UN Security Council.
-14 The U.S has ratified and signed four of the nine core human rights treaties.
-15 For example, the U.S. signed the CEDAW on July 17, 1980, and the CRC was signed February 16, 1995, but neither convention have been ratified, although two optional protocols to the CRC were ratified in 2000.16 Also, the U.S. signed the CESCR in 1977 but has not ratified it.
+The United States is a member of the UN and is one of the five permanent members of the UN Security Council.14 The U.S has ratified and signed four of the nine core human rights treaties.15 For example, the U.S. signed the CEDAW on July 17, 1980, and the CRC was signed February 16, 1995, but neither convention have been ratified, although two optional protocols to the CRC www.ohchr.org/en/professionalinterest/pages/universalhumanrightsinstruments.aspx (accessed 8 February 2020).
+11 Id.

+10 See 'International Instruments' United Nations Human Rights Office of the High Commissioner were ratified in 2000.16 Also, the U.S. signed the CESCR in 1977 but has not ratified it.
 The U.S. signed ICCPR in 1977 and ratified in 1992, signed CERD in 1966 and ratified in 1994, and Signed CAT in 1988 and ratified it in 1994.17 The U.S. has signed, but has not ratified the CRPD.18